elastest/elastest-monitoring-platform/sentinel-agents/codelogger/README.md

 The future release of EMP will include more language adapters enabling inline logging.

+## Dependency management
+The included sample code depends on the following python libraries
+* jsonpickle==0.9.4
+* kafka==1.3.3

+You can use **pip3** to install these dependencies before you use the sample code.

   Copyright (c) 2017.
 Zuercher Hochschule fuer Angewandte Wissenschaften All Rights Reserved.